Library Not Found or Failed to Load When Importing DLL in LabVIEW

 Issue Details

-After importing my DLL into a LabVIEW VI, the run arrow is broken and I receive the following errors:
+After importing my DLL into a LabVIEW VI uisng a Call Library Funciton Node, the run arrow is broken and I receive the following errors:

 The library specified for this node cannot be found or cannot be loaded.
 Right-click the Call Library Function node and select Configure, then choose the correct library name or path.